ryuji-konishi/AplacChat/chat/README Setup Chat on MacOS.md

 ### Installing Google Cloud SDK
 Google Cloud SDK is required to access to Google Cloud Platform (GCP).
 In our project, GCP is used to train and infer in both locally and remotelly (on cloud).
 #### Download SDK
 The installation is done by downloading the archive file and place its extract.
+Download the archive following the steps described in [here](https://cloud.google.com/sdk/docs/install-sdk).

 For now it's placed under:
 ```
 ~/prg/tensorflow/google-cloud-sdk
 ```